Thesis

 Schedule and Deadlines for Senior Thesis

-2. Thesis Advisor Assignment: On the basis of the Thesis Topic Plans submitted to the Department, you will be assigned a thesis advisor before the end of the semester in which the topic plan is submitted.
-The criteria for assignment are: 1) faculty expertise as related to student’s topic; 2) equity of distribution across faculty members; and 3) student preferences.
+2. Thesis Advisor Assignment: Early in the senior capstone course, students will work on their thesis proposals and share their individual thesis advisor preferences with their capstone instructor.
+You will then be assigned a thesis advisor, using the following criteria: 1) faculty expertise as related to student’s topic; 2) equity of distribution across faculty members; and 3) student preferences.

-We will try to assign you to the advisor of your choice, but given the importance of the other two criteria you should not assume that will be possible.
-Once an advisor is assigned, you should meet with your advisor to talk briefly about your topic plan, so that you can begin to work on additional reading during the break before the semester in which your official thesis work actually begins.
+We will try to assign you to the advisor of your choice, but given the importance of the other two criteria that may not be possible.
+Once an advisor is assigned, you will begin regular meetings with them, along with thesis-related instruction and activities in the senior capstone course.
 Whether or not you are assigned your preferred advisor, other faculty members in the department will always be glad to talk with you about your thesis ideas.

 General Expectations for a Senior Thesis in Sociology

-Your assigned advisor, as well as any other faculty members you wish to approach in the Department, will help you ensure that whatever project you plan for your thesis will meet our expectations for a senior thesis in sociology.
+Your assigned advisor, the capstone instructor, as well as any other faculty members you wish to approach in the Department, will help you ensure that whatever project you plan for your thesis will meet our expectations for a senior thesis in sociology.

 As you know, the discipline is diverse in the methods and theories it uses, and thus the possibilities for topics and approaches in a sociology thesis are rich and numerous.
 But as guidelines to consider as you begin to think about your thesis ideas, the general expectations for theses in sociology are as follows: